Temporary Event Notices

 Licence Holder Redress - please contact us directly

-If you are not satisfied with the service we would always recommend that you should complain to the person who first dealt with the matter.
-If you are not satisfied with the response you receive at this stage you should then complain to the Head of Environmental Services giving details of your complaint.
+If you are not satisfied with the service we would always recommend that you should complain to the person or service who first dealt with the matter.
+If you are not satisfied with the response you receive at this stage you should then complain via the formal complaints procedure for your authority which is available on their website.

 You can take your complaint a step further by writing to the Executive Director who will arrange for it to be investigated.
 You should receive a reply within 10 days, but if the matter is complex, or other organisations need to be contacted, it may take longer.
 But we will still let you know what action is being taken.
 You should give all the details of your complaint and say what you have done to try to get it put right.
 If you are still not happy after using our own complaints procedure you can complain to the Local government Ombudsman.
 A free booklet is available from all council offices.